 As such, I made large paper patterns that would accurately transfer the artwork.

-The previous day had been demanding and I felt this wall would be easier.
+Day two was Good Friday.
+I was in a good mood for hand lettering.
+The previous day was demanding and I felt this wall would be easier.
 I was wrong.

 My signwriting brushes glided over the porous surface worse than I expected.
-Armed with a selection of fitches, I tried several before finding the right stiffness of the bristle.
+Armed with a selection of fitches, I tried several before finding the right stiffness of bristle.
 Patiently, each stroke of each letter was slowly formed with as clean an edge as practically possible.

 Passers-by immediately recognise the care and attention given to the signs.
 This message is reflected in the perception of the business’s visual identity.